physiopy/phys2bids/docs/howto.rst

    :alt: tutorial_file_channels
    :align: center

 Great!
-Now we know that the our file contains four channels, sampled at the same frequency, and that the trigger is in the first position.
+Now we know that the our file contains four channels, sampled at the same frequency, and that the trigger is in the first column.
 All this information will become useful.

 Generating outputs
 ##################